-Everything about Chapoutier Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and foodpairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chapoutier Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chapoutier History, Overview

 Chapoutier is a massive company and producer in the Rhone valley.
 Chapoutier is both a negociant and wine maker.
 They are active all over the Rhone valley in every major appellation from north to south and in all price ranges.

 The truth is, Chapoutier makes great wine at every price level, from very expensive wines at the top end, to value wines from Cotes du Rhone.
 Their best wines are their single vineyard wines from Hermitage.
 They also make top quality Chateauneuf du Pape.

 Chapoutier has been active in Chateauneuf du Pape for more than 100 years.
 Chapoutier is one of the oldest names in the Rhone valley.
 Founded in 1808 by the Calvet family, it was sold to the Chapoutier family in 1855.
 The Calvet family sold the company to focus on their large, expanding negociant firm in Bordeaux.

 Polydore Chapoutier was the first of the Chapoutier family to head the company, and the only head of the firm not to have a name that started with the letter M. That tradition began with the next generation, started by Marius Chapoutier.
 Today, Chapoutier is a massive negociant and winery located in the Rhone valley.